 Tilden was born on February 9, 1814 in New Lebanon, Columbia County, New York.
 As an undergraduate, he studied at both Yale University and the University of the City of New York (now New York University).
-He graduated from Yale in 1837.
-Tilden enrolled the following year as a law student at the University of the City of New York.
 Tilden was admitted to the bar in 1841 and he practiced law in New York City.
 His high-profile clients included more than half the railway corporations north of the Ohio and between the Hudson and Missouri Rivers.
-Although he probably did not graduate from any law school, Yale University awarded him an honorary L.L.B. in 1875
+Although he probably did not graduate from any law school, Yale University awarded him an honorary L.L.B. in 1875.

 Tilden was active in city, state, and national politics.
 Elected to the state assembly in 1845, he also served in the Constitutional Convention of 1846 and ran on the Democratic ticket for Attorney General in 1855.
 He was a member of the Free Soil movement, which fought the extension of slavery into U.S. Territories.
 In 1863, Tilden moved into a home on Gramercy Park.
-He combined that house with an adjacent townhouse in 1874 to form a mansion where he resided until his death.
+He combined that house with an adjacent townhouse in 1874 to form a mansion where he lived for the remainder of his life.
 The mansion has been the home of the National Arts Club since 1905.

 By 1868, Tilden had assumed the leadership of the Democratic Party in New York State.
 In 1870, he launched a high-profile attack on the Tweed Ring, which had dominated New York City government from 1860 to 1871.
 Tilden helped to impeach several judges, exposed the plunder amassed by certain Tweed officials, prosecuted many of them on behalf of the state, and described the Ring’s illegal dealings in the pages of the New York Times.